 Irish creative agency Rothco awarded Cannes Lions Grand Prix

-Company wins award for second time with playlist aimed at helping children with speech therapy
+Firm wins award for second time for playlist aimed at helping children with speech therapy

+The Saylists, which include tracks by Lizzo, are designed to augment speech therapy for children.

 Irish creative agency Rothco has been awarded a second Cannes Lions Grand Prix at this year’s event.